Hybrid electric vehicle: Latest developments

+2009–2010

 The Hyundai Elantra LPI Hybrid was unveiled at the 2009 Seoul Motor Show, and sales began in the South Korean domestic market in July 2009.
 The Elantra LPI (Liquefied Petroleum Injected) is the world's first hybrid vehicle to be powered by an internal combustion engine built to run on liquefied petroleum gas (LPG) as a fuel.
-The Elantra PLI is a mild hybrid and the first hybrid to adopt advanced lithium polymer (Li–Poly) batteries.
-The Elantra LPI Hybrid delivers a fuel economy rating of 41.9 mpgus and CO_{2} emissions of 99 g/km to qualify as a Super Ultra Low Emission Vehicle (SULEV).
+It is a mild hybrid, and the first hybrid to adopt advanced lithium polymer (Li–Poly) batteries.

 The Mercedes-Benz S400 BlueHybrid was unveiled in the 2009 Chicago Auto Show, and sales began in the U.S. in October 2009.
 The S400 BlueHybrid is a mild hybrid and the first hybrid car to adopt a lithium-ion battery.
 The hybrid technology in the S400 was co-developed by Daimler AG and BMW.
-The same hybrid technology is being used in the BMW ActiveHybrid 7, expected to go on sales in the U.S. and Europe by mid-2010.
-In December 2009 BMW began sales of its full hybrid BMW ActiveHybrid X6, while Daimler launched the Mercedes-Benz ML450 Hybrid by lease only.

 The 2011 Toyota Auris Hybrid is the first mass-produced hybrid electric vehicle built in Europe.

 Sales of the Honda CR-Z began in Japan in February 2010, followed by the U.S. and European markets later in the year, becoming Honda's third hybrid electric car in the market.
-Honda also launched the 2011 Honda Fit Hybrid in Japan in October 2010, and unveiled the European version, the Honda Jazz Hybrid, at the 2010 Paris Motor Show, which went on sale in some European markets by early 2011.
+Honda also launched the 2011 Honda Fit Hybrid in Japan in October 2010, and unveiled the European version, theJazz Hybrid, at the 2010 Paris Motor Show, which went on sale in some European markets by early 2011.

 Mass production of the 2011 Toyota Auris Hybrid began in May 2010 at Toyota Manufacturing UK (TMUK) Burnaston plant and became the first mass-produced hybrid vehicle to be built in Europe.
-Sales in the UK began in July 2010, at a price starting at, less than the Toyota Prius.
-The 2011 Auris Hybrid shares the same powertrain as the Prius, and combined fuel economy is 74.3 mpgimp.

 The 2011 Lincoln MKZ Hybrid was unveiled at the 2010 New York International Auto Show and sales began in the U.S. in September 2010.
 The MKZ Hybrid is the first hybrid version ever to have the same price as the petrol-engine version of the same car.
 The Porsche Cayenne Hybrid was launched in the U.S. in late 2010.